-Our insulin supplier sells its product outside of the United States.
+Our insulin supplier for purposes of the NDA filing sells its product outside of the United States.
 However, we can make no assurances that our insulin supplier will be acceptable to the FDA.
 If we were required to find a new or additional supplier of insulin, we would be required to evaluate the new supplier's ability to provide insulin that meets our specifications and quality requirements, which would require significant time and expense and could delay the manufacturing and future commercialization of AFRESA.
-We also depend on suppliers for other materials that comprise AFRESA, including our MedTone inhaler and cartridges.
+We also depend on suppliers for other materials that comprise AFRESA, including our AFRESA inhaler and cartridges.
 All of our device suppliers must comply with relevant regulatory requirements including QSR.
 It also is likely that major suppliers will be subject to FDA preapproval inspections before the agency will approve a future marketing application for AFRESA.
-At the present time our insulin supplier is certified to the ISO9001:2000 Standard.
 There can be no assurance, however, that if the FDA were to conduct a preapproval inspection of our insulin supplier or other suppliers, that the agency would find that the supplier substantially comply with the QSR or cGMP requirements, where applicable.
 If we or any potential third-party manufacturer or supplier fails to comply with these requirements or comparable requirements in foreign countries, regulatory authorities may subject us to regulatory action, including criminal prosecutions, fines and suspension of the manufacture of our products.